Columbia County Court Records

 - Stipulated modifications: No fee.

-Case records for divorce and family matters can be searched via the WCCA portal by party name or case number.
+Search divorce and family case information through the WCCA portal by party name or case number.
 Copies of filed documents are available from the Clerk of Courts at the standard per-page rates.

 Domestic Violence and Protective Orders

-Petitions for temporary restraining orders and injunctions under domestic abuse (§ 813.12), child abuse (§ 813.122), or individual-at-risk (§ 813.123) statutes carry no filing fee.
+Petitions for temporary restraining orders and injunctions under the domestic abuse (§ 813.12), child abuse (§ 813.122), or individual-at-risk (§ 813.123) statutes carry no filing fee.
 Harassment injunctions alleging stalking, sexual assault, or physical violence also have no filing fee.
 Other harassment injunctions require the standard civil filing fee of $164.50.
-Protective order case information is available through WCCA, though address information provided on certain forms (such as CV-502) is treated as confidential.
+Protective order case details are available through WCCA, though address information on certain forms (such as CV-502) is treated as confidential.

 Juvenile Court

-Juvenile proceedings under Chapters 48 and 938 of the Wisconsin Statutes are managed by the Register in Probate.
-These files are confidential and closed to public inspection.
+Juvenile proceedings under Chapters 48 and 938 of the Wisconsin Statutes are handled by the Register in Probate.
+These files are confidential and closed to the public.
 Access requires a court order or authorized party status.

 Register in Probate (Juvenile and Family)